andrew-curthoys/curthoys-io/content/traveler/2021_04-ski_trip/wp/day_2.md

 category: Traveler
 subcat: Skiing
 activity: April 2021 Ski Trip
+short_sum: Squaw Valley is an incredible mountain.
+That is all.

 We set our alarms for 7 AM, but due to the excitement and two hour time difference, I arise at 6:15.
 I pop in the shower and get ready for the day.
 Randy is right behind me and we are ready for some breakfast to prime us for the big day ahead.